[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 No plan will be approved without adequate provision for inspection of the property before development activity commences.
 The applicant shall arrange with the City Engineer for scheduling the following inspections:

 Initial inspection: prior to approval of any plan.

 Erosion control inspection: to ensure erosion control practices are in accord with the plan.

 Bury inspection: prior to backfilling of any underground drainage or stormwater conveyance structures.

-Final inspection: when all work including construction of stormwater management facilities has been completed.
+Final inspection: when all work, including construction of stormwater management facilities, has been completed.

 The Superintendent shall inspect the work and either approve it or notify the applicant in writing in what respects there has been a failure to comply with the requirements of the approved plan.
-The applicant shall promptly correct any portion of the work, which does not comply, or the applicant will be subject to the bonding provisions of § 231-22 or the penalty provisions of § 231-21.
+The applicant shall promptly correct any portion of the work which does not comply, or the applicant will be subject to the bonding provisions of § 231-22 or the penalty provisions of § 231-21.
 The City may conduct random inspections to ensure effective control of erosion and sedimentation during all phases of construction.

 Contents of the stormwater management plan.
-The applicant is responsible for submitting a stormwater management plan, which meets the design requirements provided by this code.
+The applicant is responsible for submitting a stormwater management plan which meets the design requirements provided by this chapter.
 The plan shall include sufficient information to evaluate the environmental characteristics of the affected areas, the potential impacts of the proposed development on water resources, and the effectiveness and acceptability of measures proposed for managing stormwater runoff.
 The applicant shall certify on the drawings that all clearing, grading, drainage, construction, and development shall be conducted in strict accordance with the plan.
 The minimum information submitted for support of a stormwater management plan shall be as follows:

 Drainage area map showing pre- and post-construction watershed boundaries, drainage area and stormwater flow paths.